olaxe/docspell/home-assistant/README.md

 # Home Assistant - Portainer

-The docker compose provided is the minimum one.
-More environment settings exist and can be found in the Dockerfile.
+The docker compose provided is adapted for the addon Portainer inside Home Assistant.

 Assumptions:
 - You have installed the MariaDB addon